nealchester/nc-block-theme/readme.md

 ## Customizer Options

-  * Preload up to 3 images on the home page
   * Set a color for the chrome/address bar on mobile devices
   * Use enhanced and style-able radio and check inputs
   * Disable default full-screen block editor on start